freakified/TimeStylePebble/README.md

 https://apps.getpebble.com/applications/55a5c024f4510f794c000071

 ## Contributing
 Want to contribute to TimeStyle?
-I've created issues for the various feature requests that are still outstanding -- feel free to take one and work on it!
+Have a look at [the various feature requests that are still outstanding](https://github.com/freakified/TimeStylePebble/issues?q=is%3Aopen+is%3Aissue) -- just comment on one if you're interested in working on it!